 Have you ever spent 10 minutes typing in your details online, only to find that your purchase fails for some unknown reason just as you press “submit?”
-LV=, a leading financial mutual, is using real-time Acoustic Experience Analytics (formerly Tealeaf) to reveal and fix technical issues fast on its digital channel — ensuring that every visitor shopping for insurance has a seamless, frustration-free journey.
+LV=, a leading financial mutual, is using real-time Acoustic Experience Analytics (Tealeaf) to reveal and fix technical issues fast on its digital channel — ensuring that every visitor shopping for insurance has a seamless, frustration-free journey.

 Challenge: The dreaded information re-submit

 Few things are more frustrating than typing in your details again and again.
 To ensure online customers can check out first time, every time, LV= looked for a way to resolve struggles rapidly.

 Technologies like smart homes and driverless cars are maturing fast, and the insurance industry is bracing itself for a far-reaching transformation.
 As automatic safeguards become common in daily life, we won’t need many types of insurance products popular today.
 And to get ahead of an evolving market, leading providers are starting on a journey to become nimbler and more responsive to their customers’ needs.

 This was a key aim for LV=, one of the UK’s leading providers of car, home and travel insurance, as well as protection and retirement products.